 Top 5 Gnome Shell Extensions To Maximize Functionality

-If there’s one thing you’re going to be using the most on Linux, it is the Terminal.
-Even though developers have made great efforts to make things as user-friendly as possible, the Terminal is still the single most important tool on Linux systems.
-Whether you want to install an icon pack or an app that’s not available on the Ubuntu software center, or fix problems, the Terminal works when everything else fails.
+Even though developers have made great efforts to make things as user-friendly as possible, the Terminal is still the most important tool on Linux systems.
+Whether you want to install an icon pack or an app unavailable on the Ubuntu software center, or fix problems, the Terminal works when everything else fails.
 Sure you can pin it to the dock which you can now easily access thanks to Dash to Dock.

 Drop Down Terminal